self-actuated/docs.actuated.dev/docs/test-build.md

                 ./specs.sh
     ```

-    Note that the `runs-on:` field says `actuated` and not `ubuntu-latest`.
+    Note that the `runs-on:` field says `actuated-` and not `ubuntu-latest`.
 This is how the actuated control plane knows to send this job to your agent.
+There are no fixed sets of vCPU and RAM, you can make up your own combinations.

     Then add `specs.sh` to the root of the repository, and remember, that you must run `chmod +x specs.sh` afterwards to make it executable.